 (On-Campus or Online) BS in Fire Protection Administration

 The Fire Administration program is designed for the foundational knowledge of fire prevention, fire science, and fire protection, as well as the administrative skills you’ll need to lead a fire services organization.
-The International Fire Service Accreditation Congress (IFSAC) accredits all of Eastern Kentucky University’s Fire & Safety degrees, and these programs have been continuously offered for more than three decades now.
+The International Fire Service Accreditation Congress (IFSAC) accredits all of Eastern Kentucky University’s Fire and safety degrees, and these programs have been continuously offered for more than three decades now.

-During their first semester at EKU, students in this BS program in Fire Protection Administration will take Fire & Safety classes.
+During their first semester at EKU, students in this BS program in Fire Protection Administration will take Fire and safety classes.
 Several national conferences will be offered to students, including the Fire Department Instructors Conference (FDIC) and IAFC (International Association of Fire Chiefs).

 Ashland Inc. Fire and Safety Laboratory houses and holds all the fire and safety programs.
 The facilities include seven test burn rooms, fire chemistry, evidence inspection labs, a pump laboratory, a sprinkler control room, and a sprinkler flow room.

 - Computer Information Systems